alcow5/LC-Report-Downloader/README.md

 - Make sure you're running Windows 10 or later
 - Try running as administrator if you get permission errors

-**Getting 500 errors?**
+**Getting 500 errors when switching users?**
-- Check that your credentials are correct
-- Make sure your internet connection is working
-- Try switching users (the app now handles this properly)
+- Fixed in v1.0.1+ - the app now handles user switching properly
+- Make sure you're using the latest version

+**Getting 403/400 errors when downloading?**
+- Fixed in v1.0.2+ - download authentication issues resolved
+- Make sure you're using the latest version

 **Can't download reports?**
 - Verify you have write permissions to the download folder
 - Check that you have enough disk space
+- Make sure you're using the latest version (v1.0.2+)

 ## 📁 What's Included

-- `LCReportDownloader_v1.0.1.exe` - The main application
+- `LCReportDownloader_v1.0.2.exe` - The main application
 - `README.md` - This documentation
 - Source code (for developers)